usbenedetta/quest/README.md

 2. Source code (Step 2)
 3. Source code in .ipynb file format and results (Step 3)
 4. Source code of the data pipeline infrastructure (Step 4)
+5. Any README or documentation you feel would help us navigate your quest.

 ### Q. What if I successfully complete all the steps?
 We have many more for you to solve as a member of the Rearc team!